Boat LaunchesFor the latest news and updates on Boat Launches follow us on these social media platforms:

 *When a State boat launch parking lot is full, the launch is closed and the additional launching/retrieval of vessels may not be allowed.

 Read the signboard at each launch for important local rules and regulations.
 Alcohol consumption is prohibited.
 Many popular sites offer seasonal toilet facilities, however, no trash receptacles are provided and we request that patrons "carry out what they carry in".
 Your cooperation is greatly appreciated.

-Please help us keep these launches safe, clean and enjoyable by reporting acts of vandalism, littering or dumping, and other illegal activities to our Environmental Conservation Police at 860-424-3333 or complete and submit a "Report a Boat Launch Maintenance Issue, Concern or Suggestion" Form or Form.
+Please help us keep these launches safe, clean and enjoyable by reporting acts of vandalism, littering or dumping, and other illegal activities to our Environmental Conservation Police at 860-424-3333 or complete and submit a "Report a Boat Launch Maintenance Issue, Concern or Suggestion".
 Together we can preserve these recreational sites for all to enjoy.
 We appreciate your help.

 Visitors to fresh water swimming areas and boat launches should be aware that some water bodies may be prone to blue-green algal blooms.
 Blue-green algae may produce and release toxins that – at high enough concentrations - are potentially harmful to swimmers, dogs and people involved in activities that puts them in contact with the water.
 More information